Simamkele88/IFM3_GP/Reports_Analysis_Description.md

 - The report is saved as a PDF file and is available for download.

 **Flow:**
-1. User selects "Export as PDF".
+1. User clicks "Download".
 2. System exports the file into PDF.
-3. System makes file available for download
+3. System generates file.
-4. User can select "Download" to download the file.
+4. System sends file to the user.
+5. User receives file.
+6. User views file.